 Open and Upcoming Bids:

 CUR will begin soliciting applications in February 2020 for institutions to host NCUR in 2024 through a two-stage process.
 During the first phase of the process, CUR will solicit one-page letters of interest.
 The letter, signed by the institution's president and provost, should describe (in no more than one page) the institution’s interest in hosting NCUR 2024 and its particular qualification for doing so.
 Letters should be prepared in accordance with the guidelines set forth in section II, “Step 1: Preliminary Letter of Intent and Its Review by the NOC,” on page 2 of the hosting guidelines on CUR’s website.
-Each letter should be accompanied by a brief checklist summarizing specific institutional capabilities and characteristics that will be useful to the NOC in making its decisions.
+Each letter should be accompanied by a brief checklist summarizing specific institutional capabilities and characteristics that will be useful to the NCUR Oversight Committee (NOC) in making its decisions.
 The deadline for letters of interest will be announced in February 2020.
-Letters should be sent to Liz Hains (firstname.lastname@example.org) with copies to Elizabeth Ambos (email@example.com) and Sarah Johnson (firstname.lastname@example.org).
+Letters should be sent to Liz Fray Hains (firstname.lastname@example.org) with copies to Lindsay Currie (email@example.com) and Sarah Johnson (firstname.lastname@example.org).
 The NCUR Oversight Committee will identify applicants to submit full proposals in late spring-early summer 2020.
 More detailed information about NCUR host site parameters may be found in the hosting guidelines along with a hosting checklist.

 at the CUR National Office will be glad to answer inquiries and provide further information during the preparation of preliminary letters of interest.